dice-project/DICE-Deployment-Service/README.md

 `./run.sh reset`.

 After this is all done, execute `./run.sh`.
-This will spawn one celery worker and then run edvelopment server.
+This will spawn one celery worker and then run development server.
 To stop worker and server, simply pres `ctrl + c` to interrupt django development server and script will take care of celery worker.

-For more details about operations, consult `run.sh` souce code.
+For more details about operations, consult `run.sh` source code.

 ## Deploying wrapper